PowerSheetco/rss-reader-upwork/privacy-policy.md

 ## How we ue your data

-We do not share your data with thirs parties
+We do not share your data with third parties